On the dynamics of trap models in Z^d: Model and results

+The rough discussion of the last paragraph also gives rise to the form of the limiting process, once one realizes that (under our assumptions) the total times spent on the few contributing traps, when divided by the respective means, and suitably scaled to account for the number of distinct visits, are approximately iid mean 1 exponentials.
+A striking aspect is the universality of the limiting process even for cases where the scalings are distinct (linear and sublinear as pointed out above).

-A remark about the topology: with the disregarding of the small traps suggested above, the convergence would take place in the $J_1$/usual Skorohod topology, but when those traps are put back in, they mix up with the large ones, in such a way that the $J_1$ topology (and other more usual ones, like the $M_1$ topology) is too fine to handle, and so we need a rougher topology, like the one we use.
+A remark about the topology: small traps do not contribute to the limit, and were they to be completely disregarded the convergence would take place in the $J_1$/usual Skorohod topology, but they are there and mix up with large traps in a way which the $J_1$ topology (and other more usual ones, like the $M_1$ topology) is too fine to handle, and so we resort to a rougher topology.

-One technical aspect to consider in order to prove the scaling limit of an aging function like~(\ref{eq:af1}) is to show that for an arbitrary fixed time $t$, $\E^{(\eps)}_t$ converges to $Z_t$ as $\eps\to0$.
+One important technical aspect to consider in order to prove the scaling limit of an aging function like~(\ref{eq:af1}) is to show that for an arbitrary fixed time $t$, $\E^{(\eps)}_t$ converges to $Z_t$ as $\eps\to0$ in a strong enough form.
 This does not follow from Theorem~\ref{teo:conv1}, mainly due to the topological issue just discussed.
-We state and prove a convergence result for a fixed time, Lemma~\ref{lm:comp}, in Section~\ref{sec:age}, before addressing the main issue.
+We state and prove such a convergence result, Lemma~\ref{lm:comp}, in Section~\ref{sec:age}, involving suitable versions of the relevant processes, before establishing the main results of that section, namely the aging results stated in Theorem~\ref{teo:age} (see also Remark~\ref{rmk:age4}).
+Our approach requires the strengthening of Assumptions A and B to transience of $X$.
+Scaling limit results for integrated versions of the aging functions herein considered, and potentially others, follow from Theorem 5, or rather the arguments in its proof, directly, under the original assumptions.
+See Subsection~\ref{ssec:iage}.